 More expensive, granted, but this watch is fantastic for cyclists.
 The Garmin Forerunner 920XT is a watch recommended for those who are graduating from the beginner cyclist level and going into the semi-pro stage.
 It offers a coach that stays close to you all the time.

 This cycling watch not only helps with your cycling proficiency but will also monitor your sleep and step count.
 It has a GPS function that will allow you to compare your ride with friends’ and anyone else on the internet.
 If you want the addition of a heart rate monitor, it’s there.

 The 920XT can be a powerful cycling companion if you have the budget to further invest in the ANT+ power meter and/or a speed sensor.

 The reason it’s great for those really getting into their sport is the advanced features like VO2 maximum, which learns as you use it.
 It tells you how much your fitness is improving and over time becomes more accurate about your unique abilities.
 By the time it’s learnt this about you, it can predict race times and set a realistic target based on where your training is at.
 Something a pro might be able to do for themselves, and it’ll help you learn how.

-The Fenix 6 is, without doubt, one of the leading multisport smartwatches on the market at the moment.
+The Fenix 6 Pro is, without doubt, one of the leading multisport smartwatches on the market at the moment.
 It comes with adventure tracking as well as more general performance.
-There’s a great GPS mapping capability which will cover you for any outdoor activity you might want to engage in.
+There’s a great GPS mapping capability that will cover you for any outdoor activity you might want to engage in.